digao-dalpiaz/DzHTMLText/README.md

 ## Transparency (why not?)

 The transparency option is not available for this component, because the text painted on canvas is not static.
-Thats means te canvas needs to change eventually, when mouse is over links.
+This means the canvas needs to change eventually, when mouse is over links.
 So this causes a lot of flickering.
 Because of that, the transparency is not available at this time.